 - Preheat the oven to 200°C Fan.
 Spread your potato chips in a single layer on a large baking sheet.
 Drizzle with oil and season with salt and pepper.
 Place in the oven for 25-30 minutes, mixing once halfway through.

-- In the meantime, heat a tbsp of oil in a frying pan, then add chicken breasts and fry for 5 minutes on each side.
+- In the meantime, heat a tablespoon of oil in a frying pan, then add chicken breasts and fry for 5 minutes on each side.
 Crumble in a stock cube and add 500ml of boiling water.
 Cover with a lid and simmer on low heat for 15 minutes, or until the chicken breasts are cooked through.

 - Whilst the chicken breasts are cooking, prepare your greens.
 Divide your shredded greens between two large tin foil sheets.
 Scatter finely chopped garlic and add a knob of butter.
 Create little foil parcels by scrunching the edges of the foil together.

-- Mix 1½ tbsp of cornflour with 5 tbsp of water and set aside for later.
+- Mix 1½ tablespoon of cornflour with 5 tablespoon of water and set aside for later.
 You will use this and chopped parsley to make your gravy.

 - When chicken breasts are cooked, take them out of the pan and cover with foil to keep warm.
 To your pan with the stock, add parsley and cornflour mixture and whisk promptly to avoid any lumps forming.
 Keep simmering until thickened, stirring continuously.
 Then take off the heat and cover with a lid to keep warm (you may want to reheat this later just before serving).